Milliman-PRM/Milliman-Access-Portal/Documentation/UserGuide_Video_Scripts/ClientAdmin.md

 A new client form will open up to fill out.
 I will quickly fill in a few details.

-Sub clients provide a way to organize your clients but the only real inheritance is email recognition from the parent client.
+Sub clients provide a way to organize your clients but the only real inheritance from the parent client is email recognition when adding users.
 For all other intents and purposes, the sub client is it's own client.

 ### Editing a Client